23 Ways to Make Money With a Cargo Van

 12. Offer Towing Services

 Cargo vans can tow up to 10,000 pounds.
-If you have a tow hitch, you can help people who need boats, heavy equipment, utility trailers, or other vehicles transported.
+If you have a tow hitch, you can help people transport boats, heavy equipment, utility trailers, or other vehicles like classic cars.
+But make sure you know the ins and outs of towing safely.
+Research any licensing or legal requirements for towing businesses in your area.

 13. Rent It Out